huangsvengood/WavDocs/docs/FAQ/indoor_repeater_first_time_setup.md

 		<div style="text-align: center;">
 		<img class="boxshadow" src="/images/indoor015.png">
 		</div>
-	=== "Mesh Router Mode"
+	=== "Mesh Mode"
-		__Mesh Router Mode__  :  Converts a network from a network provider's wired network to a Wi-Fi signal for wireless and wired networking.
+		__Mesh Mode__  :  Converts a network from a network provider's wired network to a Wi-Fi signal for wireless and wired networking.
 This mode also supports Mesh networking, which can be set up to pair subroutes to form a networking.

 		<div style="text-align: center;">
 		<img class="boxshadow" src="/images/indoormesh.png">
 		</div>
+		!!! danger ""
+			__The following are the steps to configure the main route.
+The sub-route only needs to be in reset state.__

 		1 .
 After switching to Mesh Router Mode, the __Wan Type__ defaults to __DHCP__ (if you need to use PPPOE and Static IP, you need to set it manually), and set the SSID and password of your WiFi.
 Click __Save__.(It is recommended that you use a strong password : The password contains uppercase and lowercase letters, numbers, and special symbols such as " __@, ?, *__ ", etc.)